sigasi/sigasi_insights/content/opinion/jan/time-reflection.md

 Dear reader,

-In my previous post, [vhdls-crown-jewel], I announced further considerations about nondeterminism in Verilog.
+In my previous post, [VHDL's crown jewel]({{< ref "vhdls-crown-jewel" >}}), I announced further considerations about nondeterminism in Verilog.
 However, I am getting worried that you may be losing interest.
 As a visitor of the Sigasi site, you are likely a VHDL design professional, or aspiring to become one.
 Why should you care about Verilog?
 Moreover, you are probably a busy person, looking for productivity solutions in your day-to-day work.
 What is the relevancy of all this pseudo-philosophical talk about nondeterminism?
 Before continuing, I think I have to give you an indication of where I am heading.

 Be assured that I have ambitious goals.
 I believe that the full potential of HDL-based design has not yet been realized.
 The main culprit is the low level coding style that many designers use.
 To my eyes, synthesizable HDL code often looks like a textual form of technology independent schematic entry.
 I would like to help designers to review their coding styles critically and potentially change them to achieve higher quality and productivity.